The Health Benefits of Essential Fatty Acids

 which are found in most meats and vegetable oils.
 The former have

-writes, cause obesity, heart disease, cancer, depression, and a
+writes, cause obesity, heart disease, tumor, depression, and a

 host of other ills.
 Omega-3 fats are at the heart of his plan, along